skyzyx/resume/selected-recommendations.md

 # Selected Recommendations

-These are some of my favorite recommendations from peers.
+These are some of my favorite recommendations from colleagues.
 A full list of recommendations can be found on my [LinkedIn profile](https://www.linkedin.com/in/rparman/details/recommendations/).

 ## [Ed Koegler](https://www.linkedin.com/in/ed-koegler-a810b33/)